Parental leave

 Keep in touch

-An employee on parental leave isn’t required to participate in any work-related activities.
+An employee on unpaid parental leave isn’t required to participate in any work-related activities.
 However, they can choose to attend work meetings or perform work for the purpose of ‘keeping in touch’.
-If the employee does attend meetings or performs work during their leave, with the agreement of the employer they’re entitled to be paid at their usual rate.
+If the employee does take a keeping in touch day with the agreement of the employer, they’re entitled to be paid at their usual rate.

-Good communication and planning will help you manage employees taking parental leave and helps an employee on leave feel attached to the workplace, their career and their colleagues.
+Good communication and planning will help you manage employees taking parental leave and help an employee on leave feel attached to the workplace, their career and their colleagues.
 There are many ways to communicate effectively with staff during parental leave.
 These can include:

-• a buddy – nominate a colleague to forward important information about work to the employee while they’re on parental leave
+- a buddy – nominate a colleague to forward important information about work to the employee while they’re on parental leave

-• events – invite employees on parental leave to attend social events, planning days, training or team building days.
+- events – invite employees on parental leave to attend social events, planning days, training or team building days.

 Case study – Keeping in touch